vladimircuc/Marvel-vs-DC/README.md

 - QUIT - terminates the program (we always need this as the last input)
 - FIGHT + 2 names - this input makes the 2 characters fight.
   - BATTLE RULES:
-     -A character with superpowers will always win against an NPC
+      - A character with superpowers will always win against an NPC
 --------------------------------If both players are NPCs or if both players possess superpowers, we calculate the total attack ability of each
 --------------------------------We add together the five individual statistics within the Stats object of the given character
 --------------------------------To that sum, we now add 10 additional points for each superpower the given character possesses.